Marianne Farningham: Teaching and writing career

 An apt pupil, Hearn eventually became a teacher at the British Schools in Bristol, then Gravesend and finally Northampton.
 In the 1861 England Census, Hearn lived as a lodger with the Howes family at 35 Newland, Northampton, and listed her occupation as "British Schools Teacher."
 In 1866, after deciding to become a full-time writer, at the instigation of her Baptist pastor Jonathan Wittemore, founder of Christian World, she joined the staff of his publication.
 Hearn was to write for this publication for the rest of her life, her contributions forming the basis of nearly forty other works of poems, etc. These works were published under the nom de plume "Marianne Farningham," a name derived from her birthplace and her forenames and suggested by Whittemore.

 She also wrote biographies of contemporary British heroes such as Grace Darling, David Livingstone, General Gordon and Queen Victoria under the name "Eva Hope."

-In 1885, she became the editor of the Sunday School Times, which she had previously written for, drawing an annual sum of £50.
+In 1885, she became the editor of the Sunday School Times, which she had previously written for, earning an annual sum of £50.

 Over the course of Farningham's lifetime, she attracted much enthusiasm from religious audiences for her poetry, as well as hymns.
 J.S.
 Featherstone, an author frequently publishing works on Sunday Schools and Temperance Societies includes her in his lengthy "A Prologue to the Poets," which references other English masters of verse from Geoffrey Chaucer, William Shakespeare and John Milton, to contemporary poets Henry Wadsworth Longfellow, John Keble, and Emma Tatham: "Then there's 'Darenth Vale with its 'Echoes' so sweet/ Come forth, Marianne, I've placed you a seat."